botimize/botimize-sdk-python/README.md

 This is a little different from `log_incoming()` because outgoing messages have token for sending message to client. **"Fortunately"**, there are three platforms and have three differents ways to authorize by using token. **"Unfortunately"**, one easy way is all Botimize needs.

 #### Facebook
-- For those who already use request to your poject: Put options of request into `logOutgoing()`.
   ```python
   outgoing_log = {
     'recipient': { 'id': '1487766407960998' },